 Let’s say your ancestor’s file is among the thousands of files still awaiting restoration.
 When Twisted Twigs requests to view the file, NARA conducts an internal search for a ‘B-File’, or burn file.
 If anything has been located the preservation department will ‘fast track’ it for on-site viewing and it will be presented along with any other documents on hand.
 New files are turning up all the time as preservation work continues.

-With our Mini-Reconstruction and Overview package, we start with the OMPF whether it’s a complete burn file or a final paystub only and go to work checking the rest of the selected record collections.
+With our Mini-Reconstruction, we start with the OMPF whether it’s a complete burn file or a final paystub only and go to work checking the rest of the selected record collections.
 We move through the record groups in a widening circle to bring your veteran’s experience to light.
-We have also started using rosters & morning reports for some of our veterans when our clients request them and for veterans that remained in the US during WWI, WWII, and the Korean War.
+We start with rosters & morning reports for some of our veterans when our clients request them and for veterans that remained in the US during WWI, WWII, and the Korean War.

-The Twisted Twigs team sharpened our skills at digging genealogical gold out of unlikely places during our work on all those ‘Mini-Reconstructions’, and we believe that has translated perfectly into our ‘Reconstruction Overview’.
-Below is a letter from a client’s great uncle (shared with permission) to the 313st Infantry asking about his brother who was fighting in France – it was found in the Unit Diaries.
+The Twisted Twigs team sharpened our skills at digging genealogical gold out of unlikely places during our work on over 1400+ ‘Mini-Reconstructions’ over seven years, and below is a letter from a client’s great uncle (shared with permission) to the 313st Infantry asking about his brother who was fighting in France – it was found in the Unit Diaries.
 Sadly, so was the response he received.

 For one client we were able to locate 11 documents of his great uncle fighting with his great aunt in company records and this request to return to Detroit to file for a divorce.